aws-samples/aws-media-services-simple-vod-workflow/Workflow-WatchfolderAndNotification/README-tutorial.md

 1. Click on the **Save** button

 ## 3. Create an IAM Role to Pass to MediaConvert
+**If you have a previously stepped through the IAM and S3 module, then you may skip this section but note the role ARN you had created in that module.**

 #### Background

 MediaConvert will will need to be granted permissions to read and write files from your S3 buckets and generate CloudWatch events as it processes videos.
 MediaConvert is granted the permissions it needs by assuming a role that is passed to it along with trancoding jobs.

 #### High-Level Instructions

 Use the IAM console to create a new role.
 Name it `MediaConvertRole` and select AWS Lambda for the role type.
-Use inline policies to grant permissions to other resources needed for the lambda to execute.
+Use inline policies to grant permissions to other resources needed for the Lambda to execute.

 #### Step-by-step instructions